PLAN YOUR TRIP

-The top five influences for people taking their first camping trip are: the love for the outdoors (34%), thinking it will be fun (32%), due to their significant other (30%), spending time with their family (27%), and to escape the grind (26%).
+The top five influences for people taking their first trip are: the love for the outdoors (34%), thinking it will be fun (32%), due to their significant other (30%), spending time with their family (27%), and to escape the grind (26%).

 Camping has a variety of meanings for all campers.
-50% of younger campers have been introduced to camping at a young age and therefore see it as a tradition that they want to continue.
+50% of younger campers have been introduced to it at a young age and therefore see it as a tradition that they want to continue.
 It is a fantastic opportunity to spend quality time with others, in fact, 96% of campers enjoy spending time with family and friends.

 85% of adults state that the participation of children in outdoor activities is significant.

 Hiking (50%) outranks fishing (44%) as the most popular form of recreation.